bless643/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that sets the mode file to the same at another file mode
+A script that adds execute permissions to all subdirectories  for the owner,group owner and all users